Civil Engineering MEng

 Fees quoted are per annum and are subject to an annual increase.

-- Advanced Diploma Progression Diploma in Engineering: Grade A, plus the Specialist Unit in Maths for Engineers at grade B along with 1 AS-level (excluding General Studies) At Grade A for Additional and Specialist Learning Progression Diploma in Public Services: Grade A, plus the Specialist Unit in Maths for Engineers at grade C along with 1 A-level in a Science subject at Grade A for Additional and Specialist Learning.
+- Advanced Diploma For the Progression Diploma in Engineering: Grade A, plus the Specialist Unit in Maths for Engineers at grade B along with 1 AS-level (excluding General Studies) At Grade A for Additional and Specialist Learning.
+For the Progression Diploma in Public Services: Grade A, plus the Specialist Unit in Maths for Engineers at grade C along with 1 A-level in a Science subject at Grade A for Additional and Specialist Learning.

-- BTEC Level 3 Extended Diploma D*D*D to include Distinctions in Further Mathematics for Technicians, and Further Mechanical Principles or equivalent (BTECs are welcomed in a variety of related subjects – please contact the Course Director for details).
+- BTEC Level 3 Extended Diploma D*D*D* to include Distinctions in Further Mathematics for Technicians, and Further Mechanical Principles or equivalent plus A-level Grade B in Maths

-- IBDP 37 points, including 6 in Higher Level Maths and 6 in a Higher Level Science or Technology subject.
+- International Baccalaureate Diploma 34 points, including 6 in Higher Level Maths and 6 in a Higher Level subject from the above list.

 - Foundations of Engineering see the course page; for external foundation courses, please contact the Admissions Tutor.